openshift/training/05-Services-Routing-Complete-Example.md

 common resources existing in the current project:

     oc status

-    In project OpenShift 3 Demo (demo)
+    In project OpenShift 3 Demo (demo) on server https://ose3-master.example.com:8443

-    service hello-openshift-service (172.30.252.29:27017 -> 8080)
+    svc/hello-openshift-service - 172.30.40.240:27017 -> 8080
-      hello-openshift deploys docker.io/openshift/hello-openshift:v0.4.3
+      dc/hello-openshift deploys docker.io/openshift/hello-openshift:v1.0.6
         #1 deployed about a minute ago - 1 pod
+      exposed by route/hello-openshift-route

-    To see more information about a Service or DeploymentConfig, use 'oc describe service <name>' or 'oc describe dc <name>'.
+    To see more, use 'oc describe <resource>/<name>'.
-    You can use 'oc get all' to see lists of each of the types described above.
+    You can use 'oc get all' to see a list of other objects.

 `oc status` does not yet show bare pods or routes.
 The output will be more interesting when we get to builds and deployments.